Murder of Kanhaiya Lal: Reactions

-Udaipur Files
+In popular culture

 A Hindi-language film titled Udaipur Files, directed by Bharat S. Srinate and produced by Amit Jani, was announced in 2024 and was initially scheduled for theatrical release on 11 July 2025.
 The film is based on the 2022 murder of tailor Kanhaiya Lal in Udaipur and seeks to dramatize the events surrounding the incident.
 Following the release of its trailer, the film sparked major controversy, with several civil rights groups and individuals alleging that it promotes communal hatred and vilifies the Muslim community.

 On 10 July 2025, the Delhi High Court imposed a stay order on the release of the film in response to a petition filed by Maulana Arshad Madani, president of Jamiat Ulama-e-Hind, along with journalist Prashant Tandon and others.
 The petition was argued by Senior Advocate Kapil Sibal, who described the film as "a worse form of hate speech" and claimed it could incite violence and disrupt public order.
 The petitioners also argued that the film could compromise the fair trial of accused individuals.
 The High Court directed the petitioners to seek review under Section 6 of the Cinematograph Act and asked the Central Government to decide on the film’s certification.
 The matter is currently under judicial consideration.
 The film flopped, and its producer Amit Jani criticized the Hindu community for not supporting it.